Childhood and Education Journey of Meryl Streep in Timeline

 In 1970, Meryl Streep enrolled as a visiting student at Dartmouth College.

-1971: Received AB in Drama from Vassar College
+1971: Received AB in drama cum laude

 In 1971, Meryl Streep received her AB in drama cum laude from Vassar College.

-1975: Received MFA in Drama from Yale
+1975: Received MFA in drama from Yale

 March 12, 1978: Death of John Cazale